yw4401/FinBot/README.md

 ### Staying up-to-date

 Investment opportunities are time-dependent and require up-to-date information.
 But, staying up-to-date while life happens require constant effort.
-Making informed decision regarding the pharmaceutical industry would potentially entail keeping track of the development and approval process of treatment procedures.
+Suppose that an investor is interested in pharmaceutical sector, but making informed decision regarding the pharmaceutical industry would potentially entail keeping track of the development and approval process of treatment procedures.
 But, not everyone has the time or energy to scan through news and documents on medical procedures after a long day at work and taking care of family matters.